GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts/_content.md

 % See the DEA Tech Alerts documentation:
 % https://docs.dev.dea.ga.gov.au/public_services/dea_knowledge_hub/tech_alerts_changelog.html

-## 3 Apr 2025: DEA Sandbox will be offline from 4 April for technical review
+## 3 Apr 2025: DEA Sandbox will be offline from 4pm Friday 4 April 2025 until further notice

 Digital Earth Australia (DEA) is conducting a review of the DEA Sandbox to address ongoing technical issues.
 The DEA Sandbox will be offline from **4pm AEDT Friday 4 April 2025**.
 Users will not be able to access the DEA Sandbox environment while the review takes place.